-Sesame Place is a Sesame Street-themed amusement park located about 25 miles northeast of Philadelphia near the New Jersey border.
+Sesame Place in Langhorne, PA is a Sesame Street-themed amusement park.
+It’s located about 25 miles northeast of Philadelphia near the New Jersey border.
 The park first opened in 1980, and includes rides, shows, and a water park.
 It is owned by SeaWorld Entertainment, which also owns Busch Gardens, Aquatica water parks, and of course, SeaWorld.
-The park opens in early May each year and operates throughout the remainder of the seasons including a special Halloween and Christmas event.
+The park opens in early May each year.
+It operates throughout the remainder of the seasons including a special Halloween and Christmas event.

 We visited on a holiday weekend at the end of May.
 Parking options include general and preferred parking.
 The general parking lot is across a busy street from the park, but there is a large crosswalk section to get to the entrance.
 You can save a small amount of money by purchasing a parking pass online.
-When we arrived right before park opening, the general lot wasn’t very full, and we were able to get a spot within the first few rows.
+When we arrived right before park opening, the general lot wasn’t very full.
+We were able to get a spot within the first few rows.
 Ensure you remember the row or the Sesame Street character that is on the pole near where you parked.

 As we crossed the street and approached the park, there was a bit of a line to get in.
 The line went fairly fast, and we were inside the park within about five minutes.
 There are restrooms before entering the gate, which we quickly took advantage of before getting in line.
 When entering the park, immediately to your left and right are roller coasters which have a minimum height requirement.
 As you walk toward the back of the park, the majority of water rides and water park areas are to your left.
 The dry rides are on the right.